Ada-C5/2048/README.md

   have one tile that has a value of 2048

-  1. How do you know if you've lost? if all of the slots have tiles
+  1. How do you know if you've lost? if all of the slots have tiles, and no collisions can happen.

   1. What makes tiles move?
   the arrow button